Seabagel/Markdown-MiniaturePainting-Workflow/README.md

   - Put down 2 different colors of paints, and with the brush, start mixing paint towards the other color
   - Need to use **Layer** consistency, or anything wetter
   - Paint dries more quickly the more water added, so we'd also need a **retardant** to slow drying time
+  - Cannot use Opposite colors.
+Wet blending only works with color with similiar **Hues**, OR colors with similiar **Saturation**, or else the color would blend in the middle.
+  - If you need to blend 2 different Hues or Saturated colors, use **Glazing**

 - **Feathering**
   - Just like Wet blending, but using water to fade away color instead of blending 2 color
   - Can use **Glaze**, **Layer**, or **Wash** consistency
+  - And just like blending, the color beneath needs to have similiar hues OR similiar saturation

 - **Glazing**
   - Use this to Blend between two different colors, with a **Glaze** paint consistency